-Interim 1-2-1 speaking practice with foreign language assistants where feedback is given.
+Each student will have an assessment tracker sheet which they will use to track their own progress - this is a reflection tool and will allow students to reflect on their overall progress - this is designed to complement topical PLCs Interim 1-2-1 speaking practice with foreign language assistants where feedback is given.
 Quality of written work in exercise book is checked regularly and feedback informs students how to improve.
 End of topic assessments in the four skills approximately every 6-10 lessons.
 These consist of resources and questions using Kerboodle assessments.
 These are teacher and peer assessed using mark schemes.
-Year 7 - All content learned can be assessed in each term test with the focus is on the latest sentence builder These are updated with all student data in KS3, and regularly monitored by the subject leader.
-Each student will have an assessment tracker sheet which they will use to track their own progress - this is a reflection tool and will allow students to reflect on their overall progress - this is designed to complement topical PLCs Weekly Teachers role: Year 8 - All content learned from the beginning of Year 7 to current can be assessed in each term test with the focus is on the latest sentence builder Year 9 - All content learned from the beginning of Year 7 to current can be assessed in each term test with the focus is on the latest sentence builder / vocabulary booklet unit Teachers: - Evaluate student learning at the end of a certain teaching period. - Evaluate their teaching practice and lessons in line with Summative Assessment outcomes.
-Feedback on how to do better next time is given to the student alongside a ReACT task to complete Identify how students are performing and use this to provide support,
+Year 7 - All content learned can be assessed in each term test with the focus is on the latest sentence builder Year 8 - All content learned from the beginning of Year 7 to current can be assessed in each term test with the focus is on the latest sentence builder Year 9 - All content learned from the beginning of Year 7 to current can be assessed in each term test with the focus is on the latest sentence builder / vocabulary booklet unit Teachers: - Evaluate student learning at the end of a certain teaching period Evaluate their teaching practice and lessons in line with Summative Assessment outcomes.
+Feedback on how to do better next time is given to the student alongside a ReACT task to complete Weekly Teachers role: - Identify how students are performing and use this to provide support, evaluate student learning and plan future lessons. - Provide oral and/or written feedback.

-- evaluate student learning and plan future lessons.
-Provide oral and/or written feedback.
 Keep track of student progress using department internal and school wide data systems.
 Scaffold feedback to students for effective self/peer assessment.
-Students role: Engage in self assessment.
-Engage in peer assessment.
-Be proactive in ReACT taks.
-Revise content.
-Redraft and submit work which is completed to the best of their abilities.
+Students role: - Engage in self assessment Engage in peer assessment Be proactive in ReACT taks Revise content Redraft and submit work which is completed to the best of their abilities.
 Identify their own strengths and weaknesses and ask for support from their subject teachers.
 Homework tasks including lesson ready tasks (flipped learning) where research is needed and revision for retrieval activities and quizzes Hourly 'Every Lesson Every Day' techniques are embedded in lessons including: Review last lesson, last week, last year.
 Checking for student understanding, asking higher order questions and providing feedback - ensuring students respond to this feedback.
 Low stakes testing activities.
 Every lesson a variety of the following formative assessment takes place using the following strategies: - Questioning - Low stakes testing - Spiral learning - Oral feedback - Whole-class feedback - Class and teaching modelling - Regular re-cap quizzes - Retrieval practice tasks